dji-sdk/Mobile-SDK-Tutorial/iOS-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

   ![fpv](../../images/fpv.jpg)

 ### 7. Where To Go From Here?

-   You can download the entire project for this tutorial here: <https://github.com/DJI-Mobile-SDK/iOS-FPVDemo-Part1.git>

    You’ve learned how to setup the DJI Mobile SDK's development environment and use it to create a camera view that shows the live video stream of the aircraft's camera.
 We will add the capture photo and record video functionalities of the app in [Part 2](../Part2/FPVDemo_Part2_en.md) of this tutorial.
 Hope you enjoy!